jss367/jss367.github.io/_posts/2023-03-18-sigmoid-functions-for-mathematical-modeling.md

-Depending on your use-case, you may want to specify certain conditions.
+Depending on your use case, you may want to specify certain conditions.
 For example, say you wanted to specify the min and max of the function.
 There's no explicit parameter for that, so we'll have to figure out how to express that given the parameters we have.
 The two that we care about for this case are `y_shift` and `y_scale`.
 The `x_shift` and `x_scale` parameters could be anything in this case because we haven't specified them.
-We could add additional constraints for them, but in this example I'll simply leave them alone.
-That leaves use with two unknowns, `y_shift` and `y_scale` and two conditions, which we can solve for.
+We could add additional constraints for them, but in this example, I'll simply leave them alone.
+That leaves us with two unknowns, `y_shift` and `y_scale`, and two conditions, which we can solve for.

 We know two points:
 1. x approaches infinity and y approaches the desired max